Spexman Anamorphic Logo

 Premium Optics

-Constructed with multi-coated, high-purity materials to maximize light transmission and minimize abberations.
+Constructed with multi-coated, high-purity materials to maximize light transmission and minimize aberrations.

 Seamless Setup